sd-powell/portfolio_project_3/README.md

 - **What it does:**
   - Automatically redirects users here after login.
   - Welcomes the user back with a personalised greeting and a summary of their crate contents.
-  - Displays the latest 6 staff-picked or recently added records for inspiration and quick browsing.
+  - Displays the latest 6 staff picks or up to 8 recently added records, depending on whether the user has started a collection.
-  - Provides access to search, filtering, and record management options.
+  - Provides a clear pathway to search, filtering, and record management tools via the collection view (My Crate).

 - **User Benefits:**
   - Offers a personalised landing space for returning users.